syncfusion-content/maui-docs/MAUI/NumericEntry/Getting-Started.md

 ## Handler registration

- In the MauiProgram.cs file, register the handler for Syncfusion core.
+In the MauiProgram.cs file, register the handler for the Syncfusion core.

 {% highlight c# hl_lines="6 17" %}
 using Microsoft.Maui;